NoahRametsteiner/BetterDiscordChatEncryptionClient/README.md

 ## Installation and setup

 Run the installation script.
 This will install the packages needed.
-The packages may chnage in the futur so please always run this if you download the program.
+The packages may chnage in the future so please always run this if you download the program.

 Packages that are installed:
 - requests